 You can also book a spot in the yurts on Mersey River, which come fitted with a bunk bed (no mattress) and a futon (with a mattress) as well as a wood-burning stove, tables and chairs, and more.

 Lastly, a series of rustic cabins are available for camping along Keji Lake to the bank of the Mersey River.

 Gros Morne National Park | Newfoundland

 Trout River, Berry Hill, Green Point, or Shallow Bay Campgrounds all come fitted with oTENTik options for minimal hassle wilderness vacations.
 They also include one bundle of firewood with the booking fee.

-Is this a sponsored post?: No!
-Our words reflect our experience and we’re excited to share it with you.
+Is this a sponsored post?: No, our words reflect our Glamping in Canada experiences and we’re excited to share it with our followers!